IGNF/lidar-prod/docs/source/background/production_process.md

     4) Uncertainty: elsewise (this is a safeguard: uncertain groups are supposed to be already captured via their entropy)
 4) Update of the point cloud classification

 Decision thresholds `E1`, `E2` , `C1`, `C2`, `R1`, `R2`, `O1` are chosen via a multi-objective hyperparameter optimization that aims to maximize automation, precision, and recall of the decisions.
-Right now we have automation=91%, precision=98.5%, recall=98.1% on a validation dataset.
-Illustration comes from older version.
+Current performances on a 15km² validation dataset, expressed as percentages of clusters, are:
+- Automation=91%
+- Precision=98.5%
+- Recall=98.1%.

 ![](/img/LidarBati-BuildingValidationM7.1V2.0.png)

 ## B) Building Completion

-Goal: Confirm points that were too isolated to make up a group but have high-enough probability nevertheless (e.g. walls)
+**Goal**: Confirm points that were too isolated to make up a group but have high-enough probability nevertheless (e.g. walls)

 Among  _candidate buildings points_ that have not been clustered in previous step due, identify those which nevertheless meet the requirement to be `confirmed`.
 Cluster them together with previously confirmed building points in a relaxed, vertical fashion (higher tolerance, XY plan).